BradyAJohnston/binding/README.md

 Play around with the app hosted on R shin below, or poke around in the R code yourself.

 [App can be found here.](https://bunchofbradys.shinyapps.io/Binding_Simulation)

+Improvements for information gained and also taking into account hill coefficients to come.

+Contact: [@bradyajohnston](https:/twitter.com/bradyajohnston) for any questions / bugs.